David Hansen received his Bachelor

 A&HF 5090: The philosophy of John Dewey

-For all doctoral students; masters students by permission of instructor.
-An analysis of the principal works of John Dewey.
+For all doctoral students; master's students by permission of instructor.
+An analysis of the principal educational works of John Dewey.

 A&HF 5093: Ways of knowing

-For all doctoral students; master's students by permission of instructor.
-Readings in epistemology in the context of teaching, learning, and educational research, from classical and enlightenment sources to feminist, herm-eneutic, psychoanalytic, and postmodern critiques.
-Topics include objectivity and subjectivity, and problems of interpretation in the arts, humanities, and natural and social sciences.
+For doctoral students, especially in Philosophy and Education; masters students by permission.
+Readings in epistemology in the context of teaching, learning, and educational research, from classical and enlightenment sources to feminist, hermeneutic, psychoanalytic, and postmodern critiques.
+Topics include objectivity and subjectivity and problems of interpretation in the arts, humanities, and natural and social sciences.

 A&HF 5591: Educational debates in philosophical perspective

-For all doctoral students; master's students by permission of instructor.
+For all doctoral students; master's students by permission.
 Topics vary.
-Convened to promote philosophical discussion of a contemporary educational issue (e.g., patriotism, privatization, standards, technology) or ongoing debate (e.g., liberal education, moral education, teacher education).
+Convened to promote philosophical discussion of a contemporary educational issue (e.g., patriotism, privatization, standards, technology) or ongoing debate (e.g., liberal education, moral education, standardization).